karmas/vagrant-vm/README.md

 ```
 Can't connect to X11 window server using 'localhost:10.0' as the value of the DISPLAY variable.
 ```
 * Before ssh into vm export following.
-This has been written to the .bash\_profile file.
+This has been written to the bash\_profile file.
 ```
 export DISPLAY=localhost:0
 ```